UnitCareLtd/covid-19-flattening-the-curve/README.md

 ### ✋Contribute
 We're open to help, create an issue or PR to get started!

-### 🖥️ About us
-**[Commutatus](https://www.commutatus.com)**, the latin word for change is what we believe in.
-The constancy and inevitability of change is an everyday phenomenon.
 This principle is reflected in all of our work and the way we do things.
 We constantly keep updating and improving our creations to conform to the latest technology and industry standards.
 We aspire to be synonymous with awesome digital products.